marduke182/ng2-syntax/README.md

 # ng2-syntax
-Is well know that the syntax in the new major version of angular change.
-But you could use a similar syntax in your current code, if you are writing in ES6 or you plan to migrate to es6 in a future.
+It is well known that syntax  is going to change in the new major version of angular.
+But you could use a similar syntax in your current code, if you are coding in ES6 or are planning to migrate to ES6  in the future.

 # Angular1 code on ES6

-I have been migrating my angular applications to ES6 and i have had an evolutive code the last months.
-In a series of post i`m going to explain my diferents approach and why this was my final solutions.
+I have been migrating all my angular applications to ES6 and I have been using an evolutive approach for it the last months.
+In this series of posts i'm going to explain the different approaches used and why this was my final solution.

 ## Angular Module as ES6 modules

 This approach is easy:

-* Each directive, service, factory, filter, etc. Is an angular module and live in an ES6 Module that the default export is the name of the angular module.
-(Angular performances is not affected by the num of the modules, only the initial load).
+* Each directive, service, factory, filter, etc. is an angular module that lives in an ES6 Module whose default export is the name of the angular module.
+(Angular performance is not affected by the number of modules, only the initial load)..
-* Each module import all his dependencies.
-(Fully testeable without require all the context).
+* Each module imports all its dependencies.
+(Fully testable without requiring all the context).

-This allow me to this:
+This allows me to do this:

 ```javascript
 // todoComponent/todoComponent.js